GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 ### Setting up the environment

-To use AI Platform Pipelines and ANN services are in the Experimental stage you need to allow-list you project and user account.
+To use the Experimental releases of AI Platform Pipelines and ANN services you need to allow-list you project and user account.

 Please contact your Google representative for more information and support.